Richard R. Ernst: Career

 Ernst entered Varian Associates as a scientist in 1963 and invented Fourier transform NMR, noise decoupling, and a number of other methods.
 He returned to ETH Zurich in 1968 and became a lecturer.
-His career developed to assistant professor in 1970 and associate professor in 1972.
-Since 1976, Richard R. Ernst was Full Professor of Physical Chemistry.
+His career developed into assistant professor in 1970 and associate professor in 1972.
+From 1976, Richard R. Ernst was Full Professor of Physical Chemistry.

-Ernst led a research group dedicated to magnetic resonance spectroscopy, was the director of the Physical Chemistry Laboratory at the ETH Zurich.
+Ernst led a research group dedicated to magnetic resonance spectroscopy, and was the director of the Physical Chemistry Laboratory at the ETH Zurich.
 He developed two-dimensional NMR and several novel pulse techniques.
 He retired in 1998.
 He participated in the development of medical magnetic resonance tomography, as well as the NMR structure determination of biopolymers in solution collaborating with Professor Kurt Wüthrich.
 He also participated in the study of intra-molecular dynamics.

 Awards and honours

 Ernst was a foreign fellow of the Estonian Academy of Sciences (elected 2002), the US National Academy of Sciences, the Royal Academy of Sciences, London, the German National Academy of Sciences Leopoldina, the Russian Academy of Sciences, the Korean Academy of Science and Technology and Bangladesh Academy of Sciences.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1993.
 He was awarded the John Gamble Kirkwood Medal in 1989.

 In 1991, Ernst was on an aeroplane flying over the Atlantic when he discovered he had been awarded The Nobel Prize in Chemistry.
 He was invited into the cockpit, where he was given a radio to talk to the Nobel committee.
 Here they told him he was being honoured "for his contributions to the development of the methodology of high resolution nuclear magnetic resonance (NMR) spectroscopy".

-Ernst was member of the World Knowledge Dialogue Scientific Board.
-He was awarded the Marcel Benoist Prize in 1986, the Wolf Prize for Chemistry in 1991, and Louisa Gross Horwitz Prize of Columbia University in 1991.
+Ernst was a member of the World Knowledge Dialogue Scientific Board.
+He was awarded the Marcel Benoist Prize in 1986, the Wolf Prize in Chemistry in 1991, and Louisa Gross Horwitz Prize of Columbia University in 1991.
 He was also awarded the Tadeus Reichstein Medal in 2000 and the Order of the Star of Romania in 2004.
 He also held Honorary Doctorates from the Technical University of Munich, EPF Lausanne, University of Zurich, University Antwerpen, Babes-Bolyai University, and University Montpellier.

 The 2009 Bel Air Film Festival featured the world premiere of a documentary film on Ernst Science Plus Dharma Equals Social Responsibility.
 Produced by Carlo Burton, the film takes place in Ernst's hometown in Switzerland.
 In 2022, another movie about Richard R. Ernst premiered at the Cameo cinema in Winterthur, produced by Lukas Schwarzenbacher and Susanne Schmid.
-The documentary contains a retrospective of Richard R. Ernsts life, which is filmed only a few months before his death.
+The documentary contains a retrospective of Richard R. Ernsts life, which was filmed only a few months before his death.